Soham0779/DIAGNO-plus-App/README.md

-# E-Clinic App
+# DIAGNO+ App

 ## Description:
 This is Patient and Doctor chat app which contain following features:

-    1. Doctor(Contact info mandatory with specifications) and Patient login
-    3. Appointment fixing option
-    2. Doctor and Patient Chat option
-    4. Video calling option
-    5. Links of other medicine selling apps to provide medicine to user
+    1. User login using Firebase
+    3. Checking for appointments
+    2. Medicine Reminder
+    4. News from the medical world

 |Team Name|   Hackstreet Boyz     |